 The Spiritual Works of Mercy

-March of 2014, during spring break, students will travel to five locations throughout the United States to engage in direct service.
-Students will build community, reflect, and share work with communities affected by injustice.
-They will immerse themselves in an issue of social justice.
+March of 2014, during spring break, students traveled to five locations throughout the United States to engage in direct service.
+Students built community, reflected and shared work with communities affected by injustice.
+They immersed themselves in an issue of social justice.

 - Milwaukee, WI